a-h/raster/README.md

 ## Raster

-A very simple library for drawing 2D shapes onto images or the screen.
+A very simple library for drawing 2D shapes onto images or the screen with minimal dependencies.

 I wrote it to learn, and to render simple shapes for games.
-You're probably looking for something like this: https://github.com/fogleman/gg
+You're probably looking for something more fully featured, like this: https://github.com/fogleman/gg

+There's also a Turtle library similar to PyTurtle I wrote for my son to play with.

 ### Features